wreckless-Raj/MicroprocessorMicrocontrollerLABProject/README.md

 2) Portion Control Dispense precise amounts of food to prevent overfeeding or underfeeding.
-3) Remote Feeding Enable users to feed their pets remotely using a mobile app or web interface.
 4) Food Level Monitoring Implement a system to detect and display the remaining food level in the feeder.
 5) Customizable Alerts Send notifications or